Bertie Carvel: Roles in other media

 Carvel has appeared in several other film, TV and theatre roles, including The Wrong Mans, Babylon, Doctor Who (episode "The Lazarus Experiment"), Sherlock (episode "The Blind Banker"), Bombshell, Hawking, The Crimson Petal and the White, Money and Midsomer Murders (episode "The Great and the Good").
 He played Lord Carmarthen in John Adams.
 In the television film Agatha Christie: A Life in Pictures, he played Christie's second husband Max Mallowan.
 Carvel appeared as Bamatabois in the film Les Misérables, based on the musical of the same name.
-Carvel is also the voice of the male Imperial Agent in the MMORPG Star Wars: The Old Republic.
+From 2011 to 2024, Carvel was the voice of the male Imperial Agent in the MMORPG Star Wars: The Old Republic until the role was reassigned to Wilf Scolding.
 In 2009, Carvel played Wormwood in Focus on the Family's audio adaptation of The Screwtape Letters, alongside Andy Serkis as Screwtape.
 This production was a 2010 Audie Award finalist.

 In 2015, Carvel starred as Jonathan Strange in the BBC One adaptation of Susanna Clarke's novel Jonathan Strange & Mr Norrell, opposite Eddie Marsan as Gilbert Norrell.
 He played Nick Clegg in the Channel 4 drama Coalition and in September appeared as the unfaithful husband of Suranne Jones's title character in the BBC One thriller series Doctor Foster.
-The second series of Doctor Foster started filming in September 2016 and started broadcast in September 2017.
+The second series of Doctor Foster started filming in September 2016 and was broadcast in September 2017.

 Since 2021, Carvel has starred as Adam Dalgliesh in Helen Edmundson's Dalgliesh.
 He plays former Prime Minister Tony Blair in the fifth and sixth series of The Crown.
+In June 2024, it was announced that Carvel would portray Baelor Targaryen in the upcoming series A Knight of the Seven Kingdoms.
+In April 2025, it was revealed that Bertie Carvel would serve as the narrator for the upcoming revival of Walking With Dinosaurs.

+On June 9, 2025, it was revealed that Carvel would play Cornelius Fudge in the upcoming Harry Potter TV series.

 Personal life

 Carvel is a Patron of the Globe Theatre's education department's 'Playing Shakespeare' programme, which provides free educational resources and free theatre tickets to secondary school students.
-In 2013 he ran for and was elected to Equity's 11-person Stage Committee.
+In 2013, he ran for and was elected to Equity's 11-person Stage Committee.
 He was re-elected for a further two-year term in 2015.

-Carvel is married to actress Sally Scott, whom he wed on 5 January 2019 after dating for ten years.
+Carvel married actress Sally Scott on 5 January 2019 after dating for ten years.
 Their first child was born in May 2020.